 It is easy to see how—given Roundup’s enormous popularity across industries, its worldwide penetration, and the growing fondness for GMO “Roundup Ready” crops among commercial farmers—glyphosate enjoys a close to the ubiquitous presence.
 The chemical can be found in food, dust, and water—all around the world.

 According to a 2016 study published in Environmental Sciences Europe, the risk of human exposure to the carcinogen via water and food is likely in parallel with the increasing use of the herbicide.

 A Roundup Cancer Lawyer Can Fight for Your Right to Compensation

-Researchers have uncovered too much evidence connecting glyphosate to cancer for Monsanto to not have been aware of the inherent risks of using the popular weed killer.
-It was the corporate giant’s responsibility and duty to warn consumers of the cancer-causing nature of their product so users could make informed decisions about whether—and how—to use the herbicide.
+Researchers have uncovered too much evidence connecting glyphosate to cancer for Monsanto to not have been aware of the inherent risks of using the popular weed killer, like breathing Roundup, sprayed Roundup etc. It was the corporate giant’s responsibility and duty to warn consumers of the cancer-causing nature of their product so users could make informed decisions about whether—and how—to use the herbicide.